August 6, 2023: Cultural Food Traditions Project: Hawaii

 Thank you to chefs Lily and Koa, moderator Dante and Aaron and the City Slickers Farm crew for a wonderful and delicious evening!

-We’re bringing back 2019’s Cultural Food Traditions Project dinners and are launching with two talented chefs from Hawaii, Lily Rockholt & Koa Mendes.
-Plan to join us at City Slicker Farm in West Oakland at 4pm on Sunday August 6th.
+We brought back 2019’s Cultural Food Traditions Project dinners, starting with two talented chefs from Hawaii, Lily Rockholt & Koa Mendes.
+Guests joinedus at City Slicker Farm in West Oakland at 4pm on Sunday August 6th.

-Our focus will be on climate change and the ways it is affecting people and their foodways - whether through forcing migration, or changing growing and harvesting practices due to heat, flooding or stronger storms.
-As the planet warms, our cultural foodways are in peril - and we need to talk about it.
+Our focus was on climate change and the ways it is affecting people and their foodways — whether through forcing migration or changing growing and harvesting practices due to heat, flooding, or stronger storms.
+As the planet warms, our cultural foodways are in peril, and we need to talk about it.

-And, as usual, we will sit together and share delicious food and drink while we have these conversations.
+And, as usual, we sat together and shared delicious food & drink while we have these conversations.

 Slow Food = joy + justice